1Marc/marcgrabanski.com/src/pages/articles/2009-04-28-jquery-google-maps-tutorial-ajax-php-mysql/index.md

 ### 3b) Add GeoCoder

-Then, inside the submit we will post the form data with AJAX using jQuery's "ajax post method":http://docs.jquery.com/Ajax/jQuery.post .
+Then, inside the submit we will post the form data with AJAX using jQuery's [ajax post method](http://docs.jquery.com/Ajax/jQuery.post) .

 ```js
 var geo = new GClientGeocoder()